 (a) Payment of interest to domestic lenders would be subject to withholding tax at the rate of 10%.
-In the context of foreign lenders, varying withholding tax rates would apply depending on whether the loan given is designated in Indian rupees or in a foreign currency, the category of lender and borrower, as well as the rates prescribed under the DTAA or ITA (as applicable).
-The rate of tax on interest income ranges from 4% to 40%.
-A special 5% rate of withholding tax is available in respect of certain debt instruments, such as money borrowed by an Indian company or business trust from outside of India before July 1, 2023 (1) under a loan agreement, or (2) by way of issuance of long-term infrastructure bonds.
+In the context of foreign lenders, varying withholding tax rates would apply depending on whether the loan given is designated in Indian rupees or in a foreign currency, the category of lender and borrower, as well as the rates prescribed under the (Indian) Income tax Act, 1961 (ITA) read with the relevant Double Taxation Avoidance Agreement (DTAA) (as applicable).
+The rate of tax on interest income ranges from 4% to 40% (exclusive applicable surcharge and cess).
+A special 5% rate of withholding tax is available in respect of certain debt instruments, such as money borrowed by an Indian company or business trust from outside of India before July 1, 2023 (1) under a loan agreement, (2) by way of issuance of long-term bonds, (3) by way of issue of rupee denominated bonds i.e. masala bonds, or (4) by way of issue of long-term bonds or rupee denominated bond which is listed in the International Financial Services Centre.
+Similarly, the special withholding tax rate of 5% would also be applicable on the monies borrowed from Foreign Institutional Investor or a Qualified Foreign Investor through (1) rupee denominated bond, (2) government securities, or (3) municipal securities.